 "The ethnography of the corporation . . . is worth the price of the book alone."

 John Skrentny, University of California-San Diego

-At the American Sociological Association annual meeting, I presented my articles on affirmative action, published with Dan Hirschman and prabhdeep singh kehal and participated in a conversation on "Becoming a Sociologist of Law."
+At the American Sociological Association annual meeting in August, I presented my articles on affirmative action, published with Dan Hirschman and prabhdeep singh kehal and participated in a conversation on "Becoming a Sociologist of Law."

-The 2022 Law & Society Association Graduate Student & Early Career workshop, which I co-chaired with Shauhin Talesh. took place both virtually and in Lisbon, Portugal.
-It was fantastic!
-For junior law student & society scholars, I highly recommend applying to this terrific annual program.
+The 2022 Law & Society Association Graduate Student & Early Career workshop in June, which I co-chaired with Shauhin Talesh. took place both virtually and in Lisbon, Portugal.
+It was fantastic.
+For junior law student & society scholars, esp advanced PhD students,, I highly recommend applying to this terrific annual program.